 The inventions by citizens without specialised training range from new crop varieties to wheelchair designs to agricultural machinery to herbal treatments for livestock.

-India's grassroots movement has built momentum over the past three decades under the leadership Anil Gupta, founder of the NGO Honeybee Network and executive chair of the National Innovation Foundation (NIF), which organised the Festival of Innovation this week (March 4-10).
+India's grassroots movement has built momentum over the past three decades under the leadership Anil Gupta, founder of the Honeybee Network and executive vice chair of the National Innovation Foundation (NIF), which organised the Festival of Innovation this week (March 4-10).